-Eastern Hemlock is a native evergreen with a straight trunk, a conical crown of long slender horizontal, somewhat drooping, branches, and growing 60 to 70 feet feet high.
+Eastern Hemlock is a native evergreen with a straight trunk, a conical crown of long slender horizontal somewhat drooping branches.
+It grows 60 to 70 feet feet high.
 The tree's leader is often slender, curved and drooping.

 Bark is gray-brown and smooth when young turning to a cinnamon brown with thick furrowed scaly ridges forming flat plates.